 Desert View Watchtower is a historic 70-foot (21 m) tall cylindrical stone building that sits at the East Rim entrance to the national park.

-You can choose to climb the tower to get a 360 degree perspective from the top, or set yourself up at the base to capture the outward views towards the canyon with the tower standing proudly at the cliff edge.
-An extreme wide-angle lens would be useful for this shot.
+You can choose to climb the tower to get a 360-degree perspective from the top, or set yourself up at the base to capture the outward views towards the canyon, with the tower standing proudly at the cliff edge.
+A wide-angle lens would be useful for this shot.

 Havasu Falls are located deep in the canyon on a tribal reservation.
 This is the least accessible of this list of photography locations, but it’s also the most desirable due to the area’s stunning beauty.

-The blue-green waterfall spills over into an oasis-like pool which contrasts nicely against the warmth of the rocks and desert sand surrounding it.
-A travel tripod is definitely recommended for this spot as a long exposure will properly capture the falls in all their glory.
+The blue-green waterfall spills over into an oasis-like pool, which contrasts nicely against the warmth of the rocks and desert sand surrounding it.
+A tripod is definitely recommended for this spot, as a long exposure will properly capture the falls in all their glory.

 To get to Havasu Falls, you can hike from the Havasupai Trailhead at the South Rim, though this lengthy hike is reserved for permit holders who are staying overnight on the reservation.
 Be sure to make your bookings well in advance!

-The North Rim is about 1000 feet higher than the South Rim and receives much less visitors–only about 10% of the canyon’s total tourists.
-This section of the national park is closed during the winters but is open for people who want a different view of the canyon during the remainder of the year.
+The North Rim is about 1000 feet higher than the South Rim and receives much fewer visitors–only about 10% of the canyon’s total tourists.
+This section of the national park is closed during the winters, but is open for people who want a different view of the canyon during the remainder of the year.